Central Queensland Hydrogen Project

 In September 2021, key project announcements included:

-• Stanwell and Iwatani formed a broader consortium with three leading Japanese companies (Kawasaki Heavy Industries, Kansai Electric Power Company and Marubeni) and APA Group to commence a detailed feasibility study into the proposed project.
-Greater detail on the consortium and member roles in the feasibility study is shown here.
+• Stanwell and Iwatani formed a broader consortium to commence a detailed feasibility study into the proposed project (with consortium membership evolving as the project entered the FEED study stage).

 In addition to the feasibility study, Stanwell also undertook studies into local workforce and manufacturing development.
 Work on these programs will continue throughout the bridging and FEED stages of the project.